 | The Honourable Derrick Austin Rochester, O.J..

-Derrick Rochester was a former Jamaican trade unionist and parliamentarian.
+Derrick Rochester was a former Jamaican trade unionist, parliamentarian, and Cabinet Minister.

 Early life and education